Q: How soon after my baby is born should I schedule my newborn session?

 A: All prices are listed on my website under the “Prices” tab.

-A: Cash or checks are accepted at the time of service.
-I can also accept payment via Paypal.
+A: Cash, checks, Venmo or Paypal are accepted at the time of service.

 Q: What is your cancellation policy?

-A: All I ask is that you give me 48 hrs notice so that I can find a replacement for your spot.
+A: All I ask is that you give me a week's notice so that I can find a replacement for your spot.
 Of course, I understand if your baby wakes up sick that day and you have to cancel.
-There is no fee either way.

 Q: Will my album on your website be viewable by the public?